This 2005 Commencement Speech Remains The Best Life Lesson From Steve Jobs

 Thank you for all your support!
 Without you, we could not keep this site running.
 Gang Gang!

 Apple founder Steve Jobs died of pancreatic cancer on October 5, 2011.
-Now, 10 years after his death, Jobs’ famous 2005 commencement speech at Stanford University remains to be a source of sage life advice.
+Now, more than a decade after his death, Jobs’ famous 2005 commencement speech at Stanford University remains to be a source of sage life advice.